HOW TO USE A TOP LOAD WASHER: STEPS & TIPS

 At different stages of the wash cycle, you might hear noises that sound different from your previous washer.

-- Clicking at the beginning of the cycle means the washer is locking the lid in place and testing that it’s secure.
+- Clicking at the beginning of the cycle often means the washer is locking the lid in place and testing that it’s secure.

 - Humming and whirring sounds occur when the agitator is moving the load or the tub is slowing down.